The landscape for affiliate marketers has changed significantly over the past year.

 Affiliate marketers have been taking advantage of trends for a long time.
 Yet, new trends continue to breakout, creating hundreds of new weird and wonderful multi-million dollar niches every year.

-So, how can you find out what trends are likely to emerge in 2015?
+So, how can you find out what trends are likely to emerge this year?

 The first differentiation to make is between seasonal and breakout trends.
 Seasonal trends are recurring, and often predictable, peaks in popularity that you can prepare for in advance.